spier/spier.github.io/_posts/2015-11-15-every-product-company-needs-corporate-innovation-days.md

 * work on a project of your own liking for 1 day (the projects typically still end up at least somewhat related to the domain in which our company operates)
 * submit your project if you feel you have something worthwhile submitting (otherwise you can also continue on the next iDay)
 * share the projects with the whole organization for public voting. this determines the overall 'winner' of the event
-* next to the public voting, a jury picks a couple of projects in different categories e.g. *biggerst productivity improvement*, or *most flashy UI*
+* next to the public voting, a jury picks a couple of projects in different categories e.g. *biggest productivity improvement*, or *most flashy UI*

 By design, we took every single iDay as an experiment.
 Much like in the agile development paradigm, we used the retrospective learnings from each event, to make the next event better, more fulfilling for the participants, and more beneficial for the company.